MF Lastovo

 The MF Lastovo is a ferry owned by Croatian shipping company Jadrolinija that operates on local routes.
 The ship was built in Japan's Kurushima Dock Co.
 Ltd. for Japanese company Shikoku Chuo Ferry Boat K.K to serve the route between Kawanoe and Kobe.
 In 1978 the ship was bought by Jadrolinija and renamed, firstly to Partizanka, then, in the same year, to Lastovo I. In the year 1998 the ship was renamed to Lastovo.

+Its capacity is 500 passengers and 60 vehicles.
+In December 2023, Jadrolinija announced that Lastovo is set to be replaced with a newer and larger ship, also built in Japan, launched in 1997 as Tsurugi, and bought third-hand from a Greek owner; initially renamed as Vela Luka, it was renamed to Oliver during 2024, after Oliver Dragojević.

 Accidents

-On Aug 15, 1993, around 7 PM (CEST), while Lastovo I was at a position around 2 nmi from Ubli, the fire broke out in the engine room.
+On August 15, 1993, around 7 PM (CEST), while Lastovo I was at a position around 2 nmi from Ubli, the fire broke out in the engine room.
 The ship had managed to dock, but the fire was extinguished just on Aug 16, 3:30 AM.
 The badly damaged ship was towed to Split's north port Vranjic.
 Since the damage was great, the possibility of sending the ship to a scrapyard was considered, but it was finally rejected, and the Jadran-Brodoremont d.o.o. completed the repair on Aug 4, 1994, with new engines installed.

+On August 11, 2024, three crew members were killed and one was severely injured when the bow ramp reportedly weighing around 10 tons uncontrollably fell on the crew who were on the dock.
+The investigation is conducted by the Port Captaincy of Rijeka; the Ministry of Maritime Affairs, Transport and Infrastructure; and the Air, Maritime and Railway Traffic Accidents Investigation Agency.